| Z I M - Abstract 2009(1) | Nov. 2009 |

 – Switzerland |

 In Switzerland, acute inpatient treatment will be remunerated from 2012 onward by the SwissDRG-System, an adapted GDRG-System.
-By a law rule introduced at the end of 2007, the new flat rates must not contain public welfare services.
-Hence, emergency readiness has to be calculated and remunerated apart from DRG flat rates, independently of the number of cases. |
+Following a law introduced at the end of 2007, the new flat rates must not contain public welfare services.
+Hence, emergency readiness has to be calculated and remunerated separately from DRG flat rates, independently of the number of cases. |

 7 | |